Disciplinary Rules & Procedures

 In addition to the disciplinary actions of other Regulatory Bodies or courts of law, as outlined in Section 3, violation of the FTI Rules by a CeFT® professional or candidate, individually or in concert with others, including, but in no way limited to, acts or omissions that constitute the following violations, shall constitute grounds for discipline and/or investigation, whether or not the act or omission occurred in the course of a client relationship:

-(c) Violation of the laws of any State, of the United States or of any jurisdiction of any other country.
-Conviction in a criminal proceeding or liability in a civil action shall not be prerequisite to the institution of disciplinary proceedings hereunder, and acquittal or a finding of no liability shall not bar a disciplinary action hereunder;
+(c) Violation of the laws of any State, of the United States or any jurisdiction of any other country.
+Conviction in a criminal proceeding or liability in a civil action shall not be a prerequisite to the institution of disciplinary proceedings hereunder, and acquittal or a finding of no liability shall not bar a disciplinary action hereunder;

 (d) Any act or omission that is the proper basis for discipline by any Regulatory Body or governing body.
-No action or finding by any of these Regulatory Bodies shall be prerequisite to the institution of disciplinary proceedings by FTI, and dismissal of charges or lack of investigation by any Regulatory Body shall not necessarily bar a disciplinary action by FTI;
+No action or finding by any of these Regulatory Bodies shall be a prerequisite to the institution of disciplinary proceedings by FTI, and dismissal of charges or lack of investigation by any Regulatory Body shall not necessarily bar a disciplinary action by FTI;

 (e) Violation of these Disciplinary Rules, the FTI Rules, or any order of discipline by FTI, the CDC, or any Regulatory Body;